Let the historic lighthouses guide you along the Great Ocean Road.

 Step back in ‘mari-time’ and stay in an original harbormasters house at the award-winning 1880’s seafaring village of Flagstaff Hill.
 The windows of your tastefully renovated, three-bedroom lodge overlook the historic Lady Bay Lighthouse precinct.
 You’ll see the romantic blinking light of the lighthouse is still in operation today as it keeps watch over Warrnambool.

 Spend your morning strolling the cobblestone streets of the historic maritime village as you explore what life was like for the Shipwreck Coast’s first European settlers.
-This is Victoria’s most active maritime museum with Australia’s most significant shipwreck artefact collection.
+This is Victoria’s most active maritime museum with Australia’s most significant shipwreck artifact collection.
 It’s also home to the two heritage-listed Lady Bay Lighthouses.

 The Lady Bay Low Lighthouse is still in use and overlooks the bay which gave it her name.
 If you scale the staircase you’ll see one of the best coastal views in Warrnambool.
 This lighthouse began its life as one of the two obelisks on Flagstaff Hill (1854) before being merged (1871-2) with the light of its predecessor, The Beach Lighthouse, built in 1859 but ineffective due to its small stature.